The first time I played Pandemic we lost.

 There’s a reason that Pandemic has been put at the top of almost every game list.
 It’s been an innovator and trendsetter ever since it first hit the board game scene.

-We hope this review was able to shine some new light on this compelling game.
+We hope you enjoyed our Pandemic review and that it was able to shine some new light on this compelling game.
 Have you played Pandemic yet?
 Have you tried any of the expansions?
 Drop a comment below and let us know what you think about Pandemic!